How to use Google Products with Jumpseller

 Product Shopping ads: These are created based on the product data that you submit to Merchant Center.

-Showcase Shopping ads: Create these in AdWords by grouping related products together.
+Showcase Shopping ads: Create these in Google Ads by grouping related products together.
 That way people can compare several of your products and click the right one.

-Jumpseller stores comes with an integrated Google Shopping App, all that is needed is for you to install in and follow the steps on this Guide: Setting up the Google Shopping App.
+Jumpseller stores comes with an integrated Google Shopping App.
+Learn more about How to Set up the Google Shopping App.

 Creating an online store is not hard, the difficult part is to run it successfully, expand to new markets and increase profits.
 If you create a store with Jumpseller and use these tools provided by Google strategically, you can make your tasks much easier, and be better positioned for future growth.
 Remember “Details create the Big Picture!”.